 For a full list of possible options you can run

 $ keosd --help Application Options: Config Options for eosio::http_plugin: --http-server-address arg (=127.0.0.1:8888) The local IP and port to listen for incoming http connections; set blank to disable. --https-server-address arg The local IP and port to listen for incoming https connections; leave blank to disable. --https-certificate-chain-file arg Filename with the certificate chain to present on https connections.
 PEM format.
 Required for https. --https-private-key-file arg Filename with https private key in PEM format.
-Required for https --access-control-allow-origin arg Specify the Access-Control-Allow-Origin to be returned on each request. --access-control-allow-headers arg Specify the Access-Control-Allow-Header s to be returned on each request. --access-control-allow-credentials Specify if Access-Control-Allow-Credent ials: true should be returned on each request.
+Required for https --access-control-allow-origin arg Specify the Access-Control-Allow-Origin to be returned on each request. --access-control-allow-headers arg Specify the Access-Control-Allow-Header s to be returned on each request. --access-control-max-age arg Specify the Access-Control-Max-Age to be returned on each request. --access-control-allow-credentials Specify if Access-Control-Allow-Credent ials: true should be returned on each request. --max-body-size arg (=1048576) The maximum body size in bytes allowed for incoming RPC requests --verbose-http-errors Append the error log to HTTP responses --http-validate-host arg (=1) If set to false, then any incoming "Host" header is considered valid --http-alias arg Additionaly acceptable values for the "Host" header of incoming HTTP requests, can be specified multiple times.
+Includes http/s_server_address by default.
 Config Options for eosio::wallet_plugin: --wallet-dir arg (=".")
 The path of the wallet files (absolute path or relative to application data dir) --unlock-timeout arg (=900) Timeout for unlocked wallet in seconds (default 900 (15 minutes)).
 Wallets will automatically lock after specified number of seconds of inactivity.
-Activity is defined as any wallet command e.g. list-wallets. --eosio-key arg eosio key that will be imported automatically when a wallet is created.
-Application Config Options: --plugin arg Plugin(s) to enable, may be specified multiple times Application Command Line Options: -h [ --help ] Print this help message and exit. -v [ --version ] Print version information. --print-default-config Print default configuration template -d [ --data-dir ] arg Directory containing program runtime data --config-dir arg Directory containing configuration files such as config.ini -c [ --config ] arg (=config.ini) Configuration file name relative to config-dir -l [ --logconf ] arg (=logging.json) Logging configuration file name/path for library users
+Activity is defined as any wallet command e.g. list-wallets. --yubihsm-url URL Override default URL of http://localhost:12345 for connecting to yubihsm-connector --yubihsm-authkey key_num Enables YubiHSM support using given Authkey Application Config Options: --plugin arg Plugin(s) to enable, may be specified multiple times Application Command Line Options: -h [ --help ] Print this help message and exit. -v [ --version ] Print version information. --print-default-config Print default configuration template -d [ --data-dir ] arg Directory containing program runtime data --config-dir arg Directory containing configuration files such as config.ini -c [ --config ] arg (=config.ini) Configuration file name relative to config-dir -l [ --logconf ] arg (=logging.json) Logging configuration file name/path for library users